lix-pm/lix.client/README.md

 > It's adviced to not manually modify anything inside the cache folder of lix.

+These are the default paths:

-On Windows: `%AppData%\haxe\`.
+- On Windows: `%AppData%\haxe\`
+- On Linux/Mac: `$HOME/haxe`

 Here you can find the stored Haxe compiler versions, the cached haxelibs and other downloads.
+This folder can be overridden by the env var "HAXESHIM_ROOT".

 ## Help and support